Oakland Unified School District: 2019 union strike

-The teachers struck for seven days.
-“97% of students were out of school, and tens of thousands were on the picket lines”, according to Oakland Education Association.
-On February 28, 2019, OUSD “reached a tentative agreement” with OEA.
-On Sunday, March 3, Oakland Education Association teachers voted to authorize a new contract to implement an 11 percent increase in teachers’ salary for the next four years, plus a 3 percent bonus to account for losses during the strike.
+The union struck for seven days.
+"97% of students were out of school, and tens of thousands were on the picket lines", according to Oakland Education Association.
+On February 28, 2019, OUSD "reached a tentative agreement" with OEA.
+On Sunday, March 3, Oakland Education Association teachers voted to authorize a new contract to implement an 11 percent increase in teachers' salary for the next four years, plus a 3 percent bonus to account for losses during the strike.
 The agreement also demands to decrease class size, hold off school closures for five months, and have the district vote on whether or not to push the state for a moratorium of charter schools.
-Not all of the demands were granted, but the Oakland teacher strikes empowered the community to face the billionaire-backed operation to privatize education.

-Bond measures
+Bond measures and mismanagement

 In 2012, voters passed Measure J, a $475 million school facilities bond.
 The 2018–19 Alameda County Civil Grand Jury report found that mismanagement led to delays in the 21 projects that were to be funded with Measure J, and in 2018, nine of those projects were paused due to budget overruns and the district running out of funds.
 As of the publication of the Grand Jury report, $12.5 million of bond money had been spent over the prior four years on rented office space for central offices at 1000 Broadway following a flood in the administration building in 2014, despite questions about the legality of this practice.

 In November 2020, Measure Y will ask voters whether to issue $735 million in additional bonds.
 If passed, the bonds will fund more than 20 projects, including upgrading and expanding seven schools, safety improvements, and converting a closed school to a new alternative education and administrative building, but are only one fifth of the district's calculated financial need for construction projects.

+2023 union strike

+In May 2023, members of the Oakland Education Association union went on strike again citing pay and social issues as the reasons.
+On May 15, the union announced they had reached another deal with the district.

+Lead contamination in Oakland public schools

+In 2024, Oakland Unified discovered dangerous levels of lead contamination in the drinking water at most of its schools.
+The detection of the lead contamination was not immediately communicated to the public.
+The highest rates of lead contamination were found at Lincoln Elementary, Crocker Highlands Elementary, Cleveland Elementary, and Edna Brewer Middle School.
+At Crocker Highlands Elementary, lead contamination exceeding thresholds was found in 50% of the water fixtures, with the highest level of contamination detected being 440 parts per billion.
+As of October 2025, the water at OUSD schools, including Crocker Elementary, continued to test at unsafe levels and has not yet to be remediated.
+The EPA has set the maximum contaminant level goal for lead in drinking water at zero because lead is a toxic metal that can be harmful to human health even at low exposure levels.
+Lead is persistent, and it can bioaccumulate in the body over time.